tomfel115597/MetalShopTest/README.md

 **What is this repository for?**

 The tests are a part of the final project of the course for software tester with an introduction to automation.
-The next step is to implement the Page Object Model.
+The next step is to implementation the Page Object Model.